varioous/openproject-ticket-system/README.md

   * A mail to the user is sent with information about the ticket (number, link)
 * Slack integration: After ticket creation a slack message is sent to slack channel
 * Job integration: For every incoming mail to a job adress an automatic ticket is created in the ticket project inside OpenProject and assigned to the human ressource person
+* Reply to ticket (with ticket id in subject): A comment on the ticket is created

 ## Infos
 * Find more infos in [this](https://varioous.at/blog/ticketing-system-mit-openproject/) blog post about "Ticketing-System mit OpenProject" - German only.